Quantum algorithms for quantum chemistry and quantum materials science: What is a quantum computer? How is it relevant to quantum simulation?

-However, such systems come with some limitations: for example, it appears unlikely that a system of spins can naturally emulate a system of fermions, or that a two-dimensional array of spins could emulate a three-dimensional material; in other words, a given analog quantum computer can only simulate a certain set of physical systems.
-Furthermore, it is itself an experiment with limited accuracy; while it may be easier to perform than experiments on the original system of interest, the accuracy nonetheless remains limited.
-A more general approach, which is the focus of this review, is \textit{digital quantum computation}.
-Here, very much in analogy to the classical computers we are used to, one considers a system of quantum registers -- qubits -- that are controlled through some set of instructions - the quantum gate operations.
-One can show that with a finite (and indeed relatively small) set of such gate operations, one can in principle generate arbitrary quantum evolution to arbitrary precision!
-In other words, every problem in the complexity class $\mathsf{BQP}$ can be mapped into a quantum program, i.e. the quantum circuit composed of such gates.
+However, such systems come with some limitations: in particular, a given setup for an analog quantum computer can practically only simulate a certain subset of physical systems.
+For example, it would be challenging to tune the physical interactions between cold atoms arranged in a one-dimensional lattice to simulate local interactions on a higher-dimensional graph.
+Furthermore, just as in the classical case, analog quantum computers are ultimately limited in accuracy because over time, errors in the experiment accumulate without a systematic means of correction.
+In this review, we therefore focus on a second, more general, approach to quantum simulations offered by \textit{digital quantum computation}.
+Here, very much in analogy to the classical computers we are used to, one considers a system of quantum registers -- qubits -- that are controlled through some set of instructions - the quantum gates.
+Quantum gates are a convenient way to describe and understand the manipulation of quantum states.
+Usually the gate operations are defined over only a few qubits at a time, thus the action of each gate can be viewed as a unitary time evolution of the $n$-qubit system under a suitable Hamiltonian acting non-trivially over only on a few qubits (usually one or two).
+Any quantum computation can be expressed by a sequence of such elementary gates, called a \textit{quantum circuit}, applied to an initial basis state, e.g. $|00 \ldots 0\rangle$, and followed by the measurement of some set of the qubits.
+Some examples of elementary gates used throughout this review are shown in Table \ref{tab:gates}.
+One can show that with a finite (and indeed relatively small) set of such gate operations, one can in principle generate arbitrary quantum evolution for a finite time to arbitrary precision!
+In other words, every problem in the complexity class $\mathsf{BQP}$ can be mapped into a quantum program, i.e. the quantum circuit composed of such elementary gates.